Proton (rocket family): Future developments

-Heavy variants of Angara will be simpler and cheaper than Proton (and like the Atlas V rocket, will not use hypergolic fuels; instead, it will use the same RP-1 fuel as that used on the Soyuz rocket).
-They will also be designed from the start to accept a KVTK stage, and will already have a liquid oxygen supply at the pad; only a hydrogen supply will be called upon.
+Heavy variants of Angara will be simpler and cheaper than Proton (and like the Atlas V rocket, will not use hypergolic fuels; instead, it will be a Kerolox rocket, like the Soyuz rocket).
+They will also be designed from the start to accept a KVTK stage and will already have a liquid oxygen supply at the pad; only a hydrogen supply will be called upon.